7.17 Catastrophic Leave Bank

 may extend the donation period on a case-by-case basis.

 - Application for use: Applications for the Catastrophic Leave Bank Program are available in your department office and on the Human Resources Forms page.
 When you request catastrophic leave, your department must verify that you have not been disciplined for leave abuse and you must provide a copy of your physician's diagnosis detailing your condition.
 It is important to explain the reasons for regular use of sick leave.
 After your application has been reviewed by your supervisor and your dean, director or department head, it will be sent to Human Resources for verification and for submission to the Catastrophic Leave Bank Committee for review.
+The completed application must be submitted to the Leave Administrator by the 1st working day of the month upon which the employee is requesting catastrophic leave.
 The committee is composed of nine university employees who review applications on a first-filed, first-considered basis.
 The Catastrophic Leave Bank Committee makes a recommendation on each application to the vice chancellor for finance and administration who makes the final decision to grant or deny catastrophic leave.

 - General rules: If you are granted catastrophic leave, you will continue to receive your normal pay and benefits, such as contributions to insurance and retirement, but your next salary increase will be delayed for the same number of days you are on catastrophic leave or leave without pay.
 While you are on catastrophic leave, you will continue to accrue leave in accordance with university policies, but any leave you earn while you are on catastrophic leave must, as a condition of your voluntary participation in the program, be assigned to the Catastrophic Leave Bank.
+If an employee is granted Catastrophic Leave he/she will need to follow up with the Leave Administrator by the 1st of each month to advise if they will continue to need leave.
+No retro hours will be awarded.
 You may also meet the eligibility requirements for the Family and Medical Leave Act (FMLA).
 If so, all catastrophic leave time will be charged against your 12-week FMLA entitlement for the calendar year in which it occurs (Section 7.6).
 Catastrophic leave is limited to six months, or 1,040 hours, in a 24-month period, unless you have been denied disability, retirement or social security benefits.
 If you do not report to work at the end of your period of catastrophic leave, you may be terminated unless you provide a satisfactory reason for not returning before the date you are scheduled to return to work.
 The Catastrophic Leave Bank Program does not create any expectation or promise of continued employment.
 Further information about the program is available from Human Resources.

 *A child who may be claimed as a dependent under the Arkansas Income Tax Act of 1929.